 - Send the sample to a testing laboratory such as Biodet Services Ltd (www.biodet.co.nz), Airlab Ltd (www.airlab.co.nz) or Plant Diagnostics (www.plantdiagnosticslimited.co.nz).

-If toxic mould is found to affect a significant area of the building, a specialist contractor should be employed to carry out the removal.
+If toxic mould is found in a building, a specialist contractor should be employed to carry out the removal.

 Updated: 31 October 2016